PacktPublishing/Unity-2021-Cookbook-Fourth-Edition/README.md

     - is computing senior lecturer at the Technological University of Dublin, Ireland.

-    - Matt started computer programming on a brand new ZX80 and submitted 2 games for his computing O-level exam.
-After nearly 10 years as a full-time student on a succession of scholarships, he gained several degrees in computing, including a PhD in computational musicology.
+    - Matt been programming games since the Sinclar ZX80 and submitted 2 games for his computing O-level exam at the age of 16 in 1983 (he only got a 'B' grade - a scandal!).
+After a year of commercial business programming in the late 80s he decided to become a full time academic, researching and lecturering at Aberdeen University (Scotland), the Open University (UK), Winchester University (UK), Middlesex University (UK), and since 2002 at what is now TU Dublin (Ireland).
+He leads the [**DRIVE**](https://github.com/dr-matt-smith) research group in the Blanchardstown Campus in North Dublin.

 - [**Shaun Ferns**](https://github.com/shaunferns)